Maine has four seasons, and being outdoors year round is the plan.

 Folks in Maine have huge lawns too.
 It's like haying I guess and a carry over of days where everyone lived on the farm.
 That beautiful lawn shows you loud and clear the fruits of your labor.
 And the respect you have for the property that lawn surrounds, that you and I worked hard to buy, improve, raise a family in.
 Kayaking, canoeing Maine's rivers and streams, swelled from winter snow run off is another sign spring is here.

 Up early to brew some coffee and get out on the lake, pond or oceanfront to cast a line, fish.
 Or just float, bob along in a brightly colored kayak.
 70 degrees is the average, comfortable summer temperature in Maine.

 Sailing and hearing only the wind or water skiing behind a boat, all are variations on a Maine waterfront theme.
 You would not be enjoying that tradition if it was swealtering hot or blizzard cold.
 Maine temperatures are just right and if you are cold during the winter months, early spring and late fall, your wardrobe needs an overhaul.

 Camping on Maine's many islands, kids catching fire flies, cooking on a fire create the perfect setting for figuring out life.

-When you hike Mt Katahdin at Baxter Park, or are on Cadillac Mountain at Acadia National Park, the setting, taking in the 360 degree panoramic view is spiritual, hitting you deeply.
+When you hike Mt Katahdin at Baxter Park, or are on Cadillac Mountain at Acadia National Park, the setting blows you away.
+Taking in the 360 degree panoramic view is spiritual, hitting you deeply.

 Fall means harvesting crops and youth working on Maine farms.
 Blueberry raking, potato picking, broccolibox packing.
 Apple picking from orchards, farmer’s markets with natural home made goodness and no artificial perservatives.You buy the farm to table from friends and neighbors in Maine.

 Cooler mornings and evenings when the sun disappears but warm afternoons to gather in the bounty of the Earth.